Inside the black box: Neural network-based real-time prediction of US recessions: Introduction

-Since the pioneering work of \citet{mitchell1938}, which identified 21 variables as potential economic indicators for business cycles out of a larger set, researchers have been engaged in selecting indicators and developing theoretical frameworks or predictive models to link these indicators with business cycles.
+Since the pioneering work of \citet{mitchell1938}, which identified 21 variables out of a larger set as potential economic indicators for business cycles, researchers have been engaged in selecting indicators and developing theoretical frameworks and predictive models to link these indicators with business cycles.
 However, most studies have primarily focused on linear frameworks.
-Many of them have utilized probit regression models or their extensions to generate recession forecasts. \citet{estrella1996} and \citet{estrella1998} compiled a combination of financial and macroeconomic variables and conducted recession forecasting using a probit framework.
-Their findings revealed that stock prices exhibit greater short-term predictability, while the slope of the yield curve performs better for longer-term predictions. \citet{wright2006} demonstrated that probit models incorporating the federal funds rate and term spread as predictors outperform models solely relying on the term spread. \citet{dueker1997} and \citet{dueker2002} expanded the standard probit model by incorporating Markov regime switching within the probit framework, allowing for variation in coefficients. \citet{chauvet2005} introduced several specifications to the probit model that accounted for different business cycle dependencies and autocorrelation errors, concluding that their more complicated extensions improved the accuracy of recession forecasts. \citet{fornari2010} as well as \citet{nyberg2014} incorporated vector autoregression components into the probit model to capture the endogenous dynamics of the predictors.
+Many have used probit regression models and extensions to generate recession forecasts. \citet{estrella1996, estrella1998} compiled a combination of financial and macroeconomic variables and conducted recession forecasting using a probit framework.
+Their findings revealed that stock prices exhibit greater short-term predictability, while the yield curve slope performs better for longer-term predictions. \citet{wright2006} demonstrated that probit models incorporating the federal funds rate and term spread as predictors outperform models solely relying on the term spread. \citet{dueker1997, dueker2002} expanded the standard probit model by incorporating Markov regime switching within the probit framework, allowing for coefficient variation. \citet{chauvet2005} introduced several specifications to the probit model that accounted for different business cycle dependencies and autocorrelation errors, concluding that their more complicated extensions improved the accuracy of recession forecasts. \citet{fornari2010} and \citet{nyberg2014} incorporated vector autoregression components into the probit model to capture the endogenous dynamics of the predictors.